jetperch/jls/README.md

 This file format is based upon JLS v1 designed for [pyjoulescope](https://github.com/jetperch/pyjoulescope) and used by the [Joulescope](https://www.joulescope.com/) test instrument.
-We are leveraging the lessons learned from v1 to make v2 better, faster, and more extensible.
+We leveraged the lessons learned from v1 to make v2 better, faster, and more extensible.

 The JLS v1 format has been great for the Joulescope ecosystem and has accomplished the objective of long data captures (days) with fast sampling rates (MHz).
-However, it now has a long list of issues that are difficult to address without a significant restructuring.
-The issues include:
+However, it now has a long list of issues including:

 - Inflexible storage format (always current, voltage, power, current range, GPI0, GPI1).
 - Unable to store from multiple sources.